LunarianLuvien/Dijkstra-Shortest-Path-Visualization/README.md

 - **Graph Visualization:** Plots directed graphs with labeled nodes and edge weights.
 - **Pathfinding with Dijkstra's Algorithm:** Computes and displays shortest paths from a selected node to all other nodes, highlighting the shortest paths in red.
 - **Dynamic Graph Updates:** Allows for modifications of the graph (e.g., removing nodes) and updates the visualizations accordingly.

-## Usage
-Run the script in a Python environment after installing NetworkX and Matplotlib.
-It's useful for educational purposes, demonstrating graph theory applications, or visualizing network flows and shortest paths in projects.